idzikovski/Blog/_posts/2022-12-16-xamarin-bindable-properties.markdown

 }
 ```

 If you look at it, it looks a bit like a normal C# property, where `Message` is the public facing property and `MessageProperty` is the private backing field.
-And that's exactly what it is!!
+And that's exactly what it is!! `MessageProperty` is in essence a backing field even though it name suggests otherwise.
+But not just a regular backing field but a backing field on steroids, enhanced with the ability to support handling of things like value changes, validation, default values etc.